-Bluefin Notho (Nothobranchius rachovii) Fish Species Profile
+Bluefin Notho (Nothobranchius rachovii) Species Profile & Care Guide

 The Bluefin Notho is an ideal fish for the nano or planted aquarium and will add some vibrant colour and activity to it.
 However, This Killifish is a shy little fish, and you should choose their tankmates carefully as they can be out-competed for food so they would probably fair better with the same or similarly sized species.